pkpatricia/barrel-dev-best-practices/git.md

 ## Working with Others

 Assume your code will be inherited by another person.
 You should **never** work directly on the "master" branch.
-It's best practice to make "feature branches," which can be merged into "master" as you complete features.
+It's best practice to make "feature branches", which can be merged into "master" as you complete features.

 #### Tips for working with [Feature] Branches